Unveiling Overlooked Performance Variance in Serverless Computing: Background

 \subsection{Serverless computing}

-Serverless computing is a popular cloud computing paradigm, which allows software developers to focus on their application logic without having to manage complex and error-prone underlying tasks.
-Function-as-a-Service (FaaS) is its most prominent implementation~\cite{AkkusATC18, taibi2020serverless, WenServerless21, copik2021sebs, JonasCoRR2019new}.
-In the FaaS fashion, software engineers develop applications as a series of event-driven and stateless dedicated functions, called \textit{serverless functions}.
-Then they deploy and execute serverless functions on serverless platforms, such as AWS Lambda~\cite{aws} and Google Cloud Functions~\cite{google}.
+Serverless computing is a popular cloud computing paradigm, which allows software developers to focus on their application logic without having to manage complex cloud underlying tasks.
+Function-as-a-Service (FaaS) is the most prominent implementation of serverless computing~\cite{AkkusATC18,taibi2020serverless,WenServerless21,copik2021sebs,JonasCoRR2019new}.
+Thus, in this study, we focus on FaaS.
+In the FaaS fashion, software developers implement applications as a series of event-driven and stateless dedicated functions, called \textit{serverless functions}.
+They deploy and execute serverless functions on serverless platforms, such as AWS Lambda~\cite{aws} and Google Cloud Functions~\cite{google}.

-Fig.~\ref{fig:developmentprocess} illustrates the process of developing, deploying, and executing serverless functions. \textcircled{1} First, software developers implement serverless functions using programming interfaces as event-driven functions~\cite{wen2022literature}.
-These functions are generally written in high-level programming languages, e.g., Python and JavaScript~\cite{serverlesscommunitysurvey, serverlesscommunitysurvey1, eskandani2021wonderless}. \textcircled{2} Meanwhile, developers define the rules to bind their serverless functions and the related events, such as HTTP requests and data changes of cloud storage. \textcircled{3} Then, serverless functions and required dependent libraries are packaged together and deployed to serverless platforms.
-In this stage, developers can specify the required configurations, including language runtime, memory size, and function timeout~\cite{wen2022literature}. \textcircled{4} When the serverless functions are triggered by pre-defined events, the serverless platforms automatically launch or reuse the required function instances (e.g., VMs or containers) with restricted resources (e.g., CPU and memory) to process these requests.
-This frees developers from complex server management and makes them enjoy seamless resource elasticity. \textcircled{5} After the requests are completed, developers pay for the number of requests and the actually allocated or consumed resources~\cite{lin2020modeling, wen2022literature}.
+Fig.~\ref{fig:developmentprocess} illustrates the process of developing, deploying, and executing serverless functions. \textcircled{1} First, software developers implement serverless functions using programming interfaces as event-driven and stateless functions~\cite{wen2022literature}.
+These functions are generally written in high-level programming languages, e.g., Python and JavaScript~\cite{serverlesscommunitysurvey,serverlesscommunitysurvey1,eskandani2021wonderless}. \textcircled{2} Meanwhile, software developers can define the rules to bind their serverless functions and the related events, such as HTTP requests and data changes of cloud storage. \textcircled{3} Then, serverless functions and required dependent libraries are packaged together and deployed to serverless platforms.
+In this stage, software developers can specify the required configurations, including language runtime, memory size, and function timeout time~\cite{wen2022literature}. \textcircled{4} When the serverless functions are triggered by pre-defined events, the serverless platforms can automatically launch or reuse the required function instances (e.g., VMs or containers) with restricted resources (e.g., CPU and memory) to serve these requests.
+This frees software developers from complex server management and makes their requests benefit from seamless resource elasticity. \textcircled{5} After the requests are completed, software developers pay for the number of requests and the actually allocated or consumed resources~\cite{lin2020modeling,wen2022literature}.